TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The handle is longer than average at around 4.5”.

 It’s an easy razor to use.
-Replacing the razor blades was slightly awkward at first, but after a few goes became straightforward.
+Replacing the razor blades was slightly awkward at first, but after a few goes, it became straightforward.

-Bambaw keeps a keen eye on the carbon footprint of their supply chain and supports community projects in Malawi to help offset the CO2 produced.
+Bambaw keeps a keen eye on the carbon footprint of its supply chain and supports community projects in Malawi to help offset the CO2 produced.

 They Say: These gorgeous chic Rose-Gold Safety Razor and Black Safety Razor will leave your skin silky and smooth, with less chance of hair getting trapped under your skin.
 With just one single blade, our zero-waste razor provides a close shave without razor burn.

-We Say: EcoRoots is one of my favorite online destinations when shopping for eco-friendly and sustainable products (I've already recommended their excellent zero-waste shampoo bar amongst other things).
-So I was delighted to see that they make their own brand of environmentally friendly women's razor.
+We Say: EcoRoots is one of my favorite online destinations when shopping for eco-friendly and sustainable products.
+So I was delighted to see that they make their own brand of environmentally friendly women's razors.

 It’s a lightweight option with a 4” handle.
 I found it slightly too light, but Mrs. M liked it.

-This sustainable razor gave a more aggressive shave than some of the options I tested.
+This single-blade razor gives a more aggressive shave than some of the options I tested.
 You soon get used to it, but this might not be the right option for total safety razor novices.

-EcoRoots have top-notch zero-waste credentials, and this eco friendly razor is no exception.
+EcoRoots have top-notch zero-waste credentials.
 All packaging and shipping materials are plastic-free and recyclable.

 They Say: Merkur 2-Piece double-edge safety razor, with an elegant chrome finish, slant bar head and extra long heavy weighted (4”) spiral barberpole gripped handle.
 Also known as the 39C, it is compatible with all double-edge blades.

-We Say: Weighing in at 4oz and with a 3.79” handle, this Merkur razor is an absolute sledgehammer that can tackle even the thickest of beards.
+We Say: Weighing in at 4oz and with a 3.79” handle, this Merkur razor is an absolute sledgehammer that tackles even the thickest of beards.

 If you’ve got a lot of growth that you want to get under control or even take completely off, this is the sustainable razor for you.